 Free Agreement Check for Employees

 Are you facing dismissal through a settlement agreement proposed by your employer?
-Hold off on signing right away.
-It’s crucial to have any settlement agreement (also known as a termination agreement) thoroughly reviewed by an employment lawyer before you proceed.
-Failing to meet specific requirements in the agreement could jeopardize your eligibility for unemployment benefits, among other potential issues.
+Don’t rush into signing it.
+It’s essential to have any settlement agreement—also known as a termination agreement—carefully reviewed by an employment lawyer before you proceed.
+Overlooking certain requirements could affect your right to unemployment benefits and lead to other complications.

 Request a Free Agreement Check for Employees